esp32king/ESP-WiFi-B-F/README.md

 ### created by Krishna Rajput UP61

-⚠ Warning this is only for education purpose don't harm anyone device otherwise you responsible
+⚠ Warning this is only for education purpose don't harm anyone device otherwise you responsible for that

 ⚡ use on your own device